IamParvSinghal/Wisconsin_Autonomous/README.md

 ### 6. Lane Finding

-To estimate the lanes, we fit best-fit lines to the left and right sides of the screen using the least-squares method.
+To estimate the lanes, I fit best-fit lines to the left and right sides of the screen using the least-squares method.

 ```
 # Fit best-fit lines to the left and right sides of the screen